 Any amount withdrawn from a RRIF is considered taxable income in the year withdrawn.
 Taxation rates vary by province and your personal income level; however, they are charged on an aggregate basis.
 If more than the minimum annual amount is withdrawn from your RRIF, withholding taxes will apply and are deducted from your payment at the time of the withdrawal.
 The actual amount of tax withheld depends on the withdrawal amount and your province of residence.
 The withholding tax is considered a "pre-payment" against your annual income taxes owing.
 RRIF withdrawals must be included in your tax return as taxable income.
 If there are any taxes owing or receivable, the adjustment will be made when you file your income tax return.
-For amounts withdrawn above the minimum, the following withholding taxes will apply.
+The following chart details the withholding taxes that will apply on amounts that are withdrawn above the minimum amount.

 Amount Withdrawn Above the Minimum Withholding Tax - All Provinces Except Quebec Withholding Tax - Quebec

-Up to \$5,000 10% 21%
+Up to \$5,000 10% 19%

-\$5,001 to \$15,000 20% 26%
+\$5,001 to \$15,000 20% 24%

-More than \$15,000 30% 31%
+More than \$15,000 30% 29%